18 MarGreen Infrastructure Solutions and Benefits

 City planners, developers and home owners can incorporate a mix of these three strategies as they supplement gray infrastructure with green.

-Physical elements such as bioretention, green roofs and streets, and tree planting are implemented to address stormwater runoff.
+Physical elements such as bioretention, green roofs and tree planting are implemented to address stormwater runoff.

 Better site planning, increased and improved vegetation, and land conservation are all processes that emphasize green over gray.